ElectronicToast/electronictoast.github.io/projects.md

 ![Bifrost](img/bifrost.jpg)

 I am a devotee of aesthetics.
 Mid junior year at Caltech, I learned that addressable LED strips existed, and I was hooked.
 I was attracted to the idea of visualizing music with LED strips, for example by analyzing audio with a Fourier transform and displaying the spectrum on LEDs.
 After a year of messing around with strips, I decided to make a PCB for a permanent LED fixture in my room, and [Bifrost](https://github.com/ElectronicToast/bifrost) was the result.
 This is a simple PCB that turns an Arduino Nano into a capable LED controller that can read audio from an audio jack or microphone module.
 I also implemented [OTA flashing](https://github.com/ElectronicToast/hc05-ota-adapter) of Arduinos using a common HC-05 Bluetooth module.
+[This](https://youtu.be/sCmf3V_FEFw) is a demonstration of a music reactive flame effect on a pair of LED strips.

 ---